stride3d/stride-docs/en/manual/input/sensors.md

 ![Motion sensors](media/sensor-overview-accelerometer-acceleration-gravity.png)

 Motion sensors have a single field that specifies the current **acceleration vector** on the device.
-Xenko measures the acceleration in **meters per second squared**.
+Stride measures the acceleration in **meters per second squared**.

-This image shows the **coordinate basis** Xenko uses to measure acceleration on smartphones and tablets:
+This image shows the **coordinate basis** Stride uses to measure acceleration on smartphones and tablets:

 ![Accelerometer](media/sensor-overview-accelerometer-sensor.png)